Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Discussion and Final Remarks

 \section{Discussion and Final Remarks}

-We discuss some natural questions regarding the broader implications of our results. \textbf{(a)} Are Transformers performing better since the tasks are more suited to their architecture?
+A natural question that arises from our results is whether Transformers are performing better because the tasks are more suited to their architecture.
 Perhaps yes.
-One could argue that a number of regular languages that Transformers struggle to learn \citep{bhattamishra-etal-2020-ability, chiang-cholak-2022-overcoming} are more suited toward recurrent architecture.
+One could argue that a number of regular languages that Transformers struggle to learn \citep{bhattamishra-etal-2020-ability, deepminddeletang2022neural} are more suited to recurrent architecture.
 Transformers have been shown to perform poorly on languages that require modular counting.
-Finite state automata which are often considered to be formal abstractions of recurrent models can represent these more efficiently.
+DFAs, which are often considered to be formal abstractions of recurrent models, can represent these more efficiently.
 For instance, languages like standard parity can be represented with a two-state DFA while representing sparse parities would require a larger number of states.
-On the other hand, for circuits that have recently been related to Transformers \citep{hao-etal-2022-formal-circuits}, representing sparse parities would be easier than representing standard parity.
-Our results indicate that previous works might have overestimated the performance of LSTMs by considering regular languages which are more suited for autoregressive architectures. \textbf{(b)} Do Transformers work effectively in practice primarily due to their simplicity bias?
-It is hard to answer this question.
-In our work, we try to highlight differences between Transformers and LSTMs with respect to certain properties which have close connections to generalization.
-While these properties could partially be the reason behind their good generalization performance, it is also possible that they are ubiquitous in practice because they effectively model long-distance dependencies and can be trained efficiently.
+In contrast, for circuits that have recently been related to Transformers \citep{hao-etal-2022-formal-circuits, merrill-etal-2022-saturated-circuits}, representing sparse parities would be easier than representing standard parity.
+Our results indicate that previous works might have overestimated the performance of LSTMs by considering regular languages which are more suited for autoregressive architectures.